Our shrimp cakes recipe is really simple and quick.

 To start with, shrimp is a healthy source of lean protein, with very little fat content.
 For every 100 grams of shell-on raw shrimp, there is less than one gram of fat.

 The fat it comes with is not just any fat.
-It’s omega-3 fatty acids, the kind you don’t want to cut back on.
+It’s DHA and EPA, the omega-3 fatty acids you don’t want to cut back on.

-Omega-3s are only found in seafoods and a few nuts and seeds.
-They are proven to help balance your triglyceride levels, and are especially crucial for children.
+DHA and EPA are primarily found in seafoods.
+They have been shown to help balance your triglyceride levels, and are especially crucial for children.

 We also put chopped green beans in the cake batter.
 They contain an insignificant amount of fiber, probably too little to make a change, but hey, better than nothing, right?

 You might think, “Isn’t shrimp just shrimp?”
 But in reality, there are 300 species of shrimp out there.
 Lucky for you, only 10 of them (at max!) are available for purchase, which saves you some trouble when choosing.

 For this recipe, any kind of shrimp will do.
 Sticking to the usual— white shrimp— is the easiest and simplest option.

 In terms of size, again, it doesn’t matter since they will end up blended in the food processor.
 But we do know that small shrimps can save you money while large ones save you time peeling and deveining.

 The most important aspect of choosing shrimp is whether to have fresh or frozen.
 This is also the sketchiest aspect, so let’s go through it little by little.

 2. Fresh vs. Frozen